An image of friends sat on a wall in their skiing and snowboarding apparel

 SKI VERSUS SNOWBOARD CLOTHING- WHAT'S THE DIFFERENCE?

-The type of snowsport you do will affect the most suitable gear when on the mountain.
+When choosing between ski and snowboard clothing, the type of snowsport you do will influence the most suitable gear for your time on the mountain.

-There is now increasing crossover with ski and snowboard fashion, with looser snowboard style becoming more popular.
-Both types offer a great range of patterns, meaning you have a lot of options to hit up the slopes.
+Recently, there’s been a growing crossover between ski and snowboard fashion, with looser snowboard-inspired styles becoming popular among skiers.
+Both types now offer a wide range of patterns and fits, giving you plenty of options to express your style on the slopes.

 FIT